 Where do you start with all of this when you just want to make your Subaru WRX faster?
 What do the different stages mean, and much power do they add?
 We hope to clear things up for you and help you get started.

 The simplest of the stages for the Subaru WRX is stage 1.
 Stage 1 just means you've flashed a tune.
+This is the best starting point for anyone looking to mod a WRX.
 If you have a newer model, your only option to do this is using a Cobb AccessPort.